-Sara Stamey’s journeys include treasure hunting and teaching scuba in the Caribbean and Honduras; backpacking around Greece and New Zealand; operating a nuclear reactor; and owning a farm in Southern Chile.
-Now resettled in her native Northwest Washington, she teaches creative writing at Western Washington University.
-She’s an ardent outdoors person and shares her creekside land with wild creatures and her cats, dog, and husband Thor.
+Sara Stamey’s journeys include treasure hunting and teaching scuba in the Caribbean; backpacking Greece and New Zealand; operating a nuclear reactor; and owning a farm in Southern Chile.
+Fourth-generation in the Pacific Northwest, she taught creative writing at Western Washington University.
+She’s an ardent outdoors person and shares her creekside land with wild creatures and her cats, dog, and very tall husband Thor.

-Sara’s SF novels with Berkley/Ace garnered a Locus Best New Novels listing and positive reviews from Publishers Weekly, SF Chronicle, Fantasy Review.
-The Statesman Journal calls her Caribbean novel Islands “a superior suspense novel… a stomping, vivid ride.”
+Sara’s SF novels with Berkley/Ace made Locus Best New Novelists.
+The Statesman Journal calls her Islands “a superior mystery and suspense novel… a stomping, vivid ride.”
 Her near-future Greek islands thriller, The Ariadne Connection, has received the Cygnus Award for speculative fiction and a Chanticleer Global Thriller Grand Prize.